-As an herbal pain reliever, cayenne has heart-protective qualities to boosting the immune system, it will even stop bleeding from a cut or wound!
+An herbal pain reliever, cayenne has heart-protective qualities and can boost the immune system.
+It will even stop bleeding from a cut or wound!

 If you master only one herb in your life, master cayenne pepper.

 It is more powerful than anything else. —Dr. Richard Shulze